-Senegal v Equatorial Guinea
+Senegal move into Afcon semi-finals

 - 11Owono Nchama

-- 6Salvador Edú
+- 6Salvador EdúSubstituted forBelimaat 80'minutes

 - 14Buyla Sam